kservices/gBridge/docs/html/_sources/firstSteps/gettingStarted.rst.txt

    :alt: You need to enter your account's email and an accesskey.
    :figclass: align-center

-   Enter your email, use the accesskey that was generated before.
+   Enter your email and your password.

 .. figure:: ../_static/googlehome-device-listed.png
    :width: 50%